CHRIST555/net-metrics-viz/README.md

   - Network: SNMP access (UDP 161) to all monitored devices; internet access for notifications.

 ## Installation
-Follow the steps below to install and run the NetMetrics monitoring application on a Windows 11 machine.

-Prerequisites
+Prerequisites:
 Windows 11

-The latest version of Docker Desktop installed and running You can verify Docker is running by opening PowerShell and typing:
+Docker Desktop (latest version)

-docker --version
+Verify installation by running: docker --version

-Setup Steps
+Setup Steps:
+Follow the steps below to install and launch the NetMetrics monitoring stack.

-Download the Application
+1. Download the Project
-Download the ZIP version of the project and extract it into a folder, for example:
+Download the ZIP version of this repository and extract it.
+Example location:
 .\netmetrics-app

-Open PowerShell as Administrator
+2. Open PowerShell as Administrator
+Right-click Start
-Right-click the Start menu → Windows PowerShell (Admin).
+Select Windows PowerShell (Admin)

-Navigate to the Project Folder
+3. Navigate to the Project Folder cd ".\netmetrics-app"

-cd ".\netmetrics-app"

-Start the Monitoring Stack
+4. Start the Monitoring Stack
 Run the startup script:
 .\start-monitoring.ps1

-What Happens Next

-The script will automatically build and start all required Docker images and containers.
+After Startup:
+Once the script finishes:
+All images and containers will be built and started automatically.

-Once the setup is complete, the script will display the URLs for Grafana, Prometheus, and other components.
+The script will output the URLs for:
+- Grafana
+- Prometheus
+- SNMP Exporter
+- Any additional services (if configured)

-Open your web browser and paste each URL to access the monitoring dashboards from your local machine.
+Open any local web browser and copy each URL into the browser to access the monitoring interfaces.

 ## Usage

+- Collect real-time network metrics via SNMP
+- Store time-series data using Prometheus
+- Visualize performance with Grafana dashboards
+- One-click startup using a PowerShell script
+- Automatically builds all required images and containers

 ## Maintainer